Imjin War: Battle of Hansan Island

-On 13 August 1592, the Korean fleet sailing from Miruk Island at Battle of Dangpo received local intelligence that a large Japanese fleet was nearby.
-After surviving a storm, the Korean fleet had anchored off Dangpo, where a local man appeared on the beach with the news that the Japanese fleet had just entered the narrow strait of Gyeonnaeryang that divided Koje Island.
+On 13 August 1592, the Korean fleet, sailing from Miruk Island, received intelligence that a large Japanese fleet was nearby.
+The Korean fleet anchored off Dangpo, where they learned that the Japanese fleet had just entered the narrow strait of Gyeonnaeryang that divided Koje Island.
 The following morning, the Korean fleet spotted the Japanese fleet of 82 vessels anchored in the straits of Gyeonnaeryang.
-Due to the narrowness of the strait and the hazard posed by the underwater rocks, Yi Sun-sin sent six ships as bait to lure out 63 Japanese vessels into the wider sea.
-The Japanese fleet pursued and, once in the open water, was surrounded by the Korean fleet in a semicircular formation, called a "crane wing" by Yi Sun-sin.
-With at least three turtle ships (two of which were newly completed) spearheading the clash against the Japanese fleet, the Korean vessels fired volleys of cannonballs into the Japanese formation.
-The Korean ships then engaged in a free-for-all battle with the Japanese ships, maintaining enough distance to prevent the Japanese from boarding; Yi Sun-sin permitted melee combats only against severely damaged Japanese ships.
+Due to the narrowness of the strait and the hazard posed by the underwater rocks, Yi Sun-sin sent six ships as bait to lure out 63 Japanese vessels.
+The Japanese fleet pursued and, once in open water, was surrounded by the Koreans.
+At least three turtle ships spearheaded the fight against the Japanese, and the Korean vessels fired cannon volleys into the Japanese.
+The Korean ships then engaged in a free-for-all battle with the Japanese, maintaining enough distance to prevent the Japanese from boarding; Yi Sun-sin permitted melee combats only against severely damaged Japanese ships.
 During the battle, the Korean navy made use of a metal-cased fire bomb that caused substantial damage to Japanese deck crews, and caused fierce fires on board their ships.
-According to the Wakizaka ki:"A man called Manabe Samanosuke was a ship's captain that day, and the ship he was on was set on fire.
-This tormented him, and saying that he could face meeting the other samurai in the army again, committed suicide and died".
-Yi noted that "countless numbers of Japanese were hit by arrows and fell dead into the water", but also complained that "...about four hundred exhausted Japanese, finding no way to escape, deserted their boats and fled ashore".

 The battle ended in a Korean victory, with Japanese losses of 59 ships—47 destroyed and 12 captured.
 Not a single Korean ship was lost during the battle.
 Several Korean prisoners of war were rescued by the Korean soldiers throughout the fight.
 Wakisaka Yasuharu escaped due to the speed of his flagship.
-When the news of the defeat at the Battle of Hansan Island reached Toyotomi Hideyoshi, he ordered that the Japanese invasion forces to cease all further naval operations.
+When the news of the defeat at the Battle of Hansan Island reached Toyotomi Hideyoshi, he ordered the Japanese invasion forces to cease all further naval operations.